Skip to Content

 cymric cat

-This is quite a stocky cat, more like a British Short Hair with its rounded head and rounded rear.
-Their hind legs are longer than their front legs which can give can be clearly seen.
+This is quite a stocky cat, more like a British Shorthair with its rounded head and rounded rear.
+Their hind legs are longer than their front legs, which is pretty noticeable when they stand up.

-Cymric cats come in a whole range of colours, one of which is the lovely tuxedo pattern.
-And do note that not every Cymric cat comes with a tail so this may be something that you want to check with the breeder if it is of importance.
+Cymrics come in a whole range of colors, one of which makes them a popular tuxedo cat choice.
+And do note that not every Cymric cat comes with a tail, so this may be something that you want to check with the breeder if it is of importance.

 turkish angora cat